Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 - Use orientation to optimize layouts that may not work well when in landscape.
 (The majority of our designs assume a decent portrait design)
 - Use [resolution](http://caniuse.com/#feat=css-media-resolution) for serving up higher resolution assets (icons) for high resolution devices.
 - [Interaction media features](http://caniuse.com/#feat=css-media-interaction) are not yet fully supported by Firefox.
 Use them sparingly and only when other means are available.
--

-# Bootstrap
-- Use the bootstrap configuration file before trying to style a bootstrap component.
-You can find it in `client-react/src/assets/css/_customVariables.scss`.
-- Because of how the current build system is setup, you must remove the `!default` flag in order for the variable to take effect.
-- Don't use Bootstrap variables in QuickBase components.
-Instead, add a new variable to `_qbVariables.scss` and use that variable in your component or the Bootstrap config file.

-- Boostrap has a ton of great mixins, please read up on them and consider using them where necessary.
-- Generally, we should exclude bootstrap components that we're not using until we are.

 # Accessibility
 - Don't [remove outlines for accessibility reasons](http://a11yproject.com/posts/never-remove-css-outlines/)